BaraSec/Hospital-Database-Management-System/README.md

 # Hospital-Database-Management-System

 This was my solution to a Database course's project in a CS Bachelor program I am pursuing.
 I chose to build a hospital database management system, implemented in MySql and Java.
-It ended to be much smaller than an actual hospital, but in the same time, much more than the intructor asked for.
+It ended to be much smaller than what an actual hospital needs, but in the same time, much more than what the intructor asked for.

-The ERD is available at `a`, UML at `b`, the script I used to fill (generate data) the database tables automatically at `c`, the initial crediantels to login to the system at `d`, Database backup (with creation instructions) that can be imported to MySql at `e`.
+The ERD, UML, initial crediantels to login to the system, and a Database backup (with creation instructions) that can be imported to MySql are available under `HDBMS/src/HDBMS-Info/`, and the script I used to fill the database tables automatically (with auto-generate data) is available under `DataScript`.

---> Note:  You need to enter your MySql server's username and password in the DatabaseAPI class(es), at `HDBMS/src/DatabaseAPI/DatabaseHandler.java`, the same at `DataScript/src/DatabaseHandler.java`.
+--> Note:  You need to enter your MySql server's username and password in the DatabaseAPI class(es), at `HDBMS/src/DatabaseAPI/DatabaseHandler.java`, the same thing applies at `DataScript/src/DatabaseHandler.java`.

 * Features summary (listed the ones that may not be so obvious):